SaraMathews/swedish_forest_text_adventure/README.md

 ![Game over](docs/game_over.png)
 ### *Restart game message*
-After displaying the "Game Over" message, the player is asked to choose whether to restart the game.
+After displaying the "Game Over" message, the player is asked to choose whether to restart the game or not.
 If they answer "yes", the game restarts from the beginning.
 If they answer "no", the "exit game" message is displayed before the game is terminated.

 ![Restart](docs/restart.png)
 ### *Features left to implement*